salesforce-marketingcloud/LearningAppIos/README.md

 <a name="0006b"></a>
 ## Analytics

 Mobile Application Analytics enables marketers to gather mobile app actions and behaviors from users and provides powerful visualizations of the data.
-The data helps you make informative decisions about how to structure your customer journeys, design your client facing experiences and tailor your digital marketing campaigns.
-The collected data is also available inside the Salesforce Marketing Cloud – ready to be used to segment messaging lists, provide highly personalized messaging content and drive 1:1  Custom Journeys.
+The data helps you make informed decisions about how to structure your customer journeys, design your client-facing experiences, and tailor your digital marketing campaigns.
+The collected data is also available inside the Salesforce Marketing Cloud, ready to be used to segment messaging lists, provide highly personalized messaging content, and drive 1:1  custom Journeys.

-After enabling the analytics feature in your app, visit the Web & Mobile Analytics application within the Marketing Cloud.

 <a name="0017"></a>
 # Implementation on iOS

 <a name="0018"></a>
-## Previous steps
+## Prerequisite Steps

 1. iOS Provisioning Panel